DockFrankenstein/SL-Translation-Magizmo/README.md

 SL Translation Magizmo is a translation editor for [SCP: Secret Laboratory](https://store.steampowered.com/app/700330/SCP_Secret_Laboratory/).
 It labels and cathegorizes entries, while providing a live preview of how they will look like in the game.

-# ⚠️ Work In Progress ⚠️

-This tool isn't finished.
-If you want to follow development, you can join my [discord server](https://discord.gg/fs3SBprvbA).

-Things that still aren't finished:
-* Preview
-* Comparing array entries to other translations
-* Updating translations used for Comparing
-* Auto correct
-* Font fallback for other languages

 # How To Use

 ![Editor with labeled panels](/docs/static/img/docs-editor-layout.png)